Random Fixed Boundary Flows: Fixed Boundary Flow for Non-random Data in Euclidean Space

-The purpose of this section is to prove that fixed boundary flows are canonical, in the sense that they will pass through the usual principal component, in the context of Euclidean spaces.
+The aim of this section is to prove that fixed boundary flows for non-random data are canonical, in the sense that they will pass through the usual principal component, in the context of Euclidean spaces.
 Hereafter, we suppose $\mathcal{M}$ is a linear subspace of $\mathbb{R}^d$, and $h = \infty$, which implies

-Under this configuration, we will figure out the supremum of $\mathcal{L}(W,\gamma)$ defined in (\ref{obj:Lagrangian}) subjected to the constraint $\gamma \in \Gamma(\bar{x}_1, \bar{x}_2)$ defined in \eqref{curve_set_original}.
+Under this configuration, we will figure out the supremum of $\mathcal{L}(W,\gamma)$ defined in (\ref{opt_original}) subjected to the constraint $\gamma \in \Gamma(\bar{x}_1, \bar{x}_2)$ defined in \eqref{curve_set_original}.

-\begin{proposition} Suppose $\gamma_*:[0,r] \to \mathcal{M}$ such that
+\begin{proposition} Suppose $\gamma_*:[0,\Xia{C\Delta}] \to \mathcal{M}$ such that

-If $\gamma_*(1) = \bar{x}_2$, then $\gamma_*$ is the unique optima of (\ref{opt_original}) \end{proposition} \begin{proof} Since $W(\gamma(t))$ and $\dot{\gamma}(t)$ are units for any $\gamma \in \Gamma(\bar{x}_1, \bar{x}_2)$, we have
+If $\gamma_*(\Xia{C\Delta}) = \bar{x}_2$, then $\gamma_*$ is the unique optima of (\ref{opt_original}) \end{proposition} \begin{proof} Since $W(\gamma(t))$ and $\dot{\gamma}(t)$ are units for any $\gamma \in \Gamma(\bar{x}_1, \bar{x}_2)$, we have